 It’s one of those terms that has, on the one hand, a clear meaning with formal training and qualifications, and, on the other hand, a use that seems to imply that it can mean just about anything.

 There is no regulation for calling yourself a life coach, so anyone can do that.
-However, to be a qualified life coach, you need to learn how to do life coaching, and pass practical and theoretical tests, before you can get certified.
+However, to be a qualified life coach, you need to learn how to do life coaching, and pass practical and theoretical tests, before you can be certified.

 Life coaching and therapy